firefly-iii/docs/docs/api/accounts.rst

 The list of transaction can be very long.
 It is paginated according to the users preferences (usually 50).
 Use ``page`` for pagination.
 Piggy banks are not paginated.

+The list of transactions can also be limited by using the `start` and `end` date parameter.

 Create account
 --------------